subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat9.png)

-Figure 6: Variation of the order parameter $m$ with $T$
+Figure 6: Variation of mean field $m$ with $T$

-This kind of phase transition in which there is an initial gradual decrease in the order parameter, followed by an abrupt change to zero beyond the critical temperature, is referred to as a second order phase transition, and is illustrated in figure 6.
+This kind of phase transition in which there is an initial gradual decrease in mean field, followed by an abrupt change to zero beyond the critical temperature, is referred to as a second order phase transition, and is illustrated in figure 6.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat6.png)